virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 > **Goal:** *To create a course page for your own teaching, like OET has done, follow this guide.*

 * Its primary purpose is guidance on how to generate a GitHub page, to be used for learning material, i.e. lectures, or similar.
-* It can also be used for any other purpose, for that matter.
+* It can also be purpose for anything else, for that matter.
 * This setup draws from the [peaceiris actions-gh-pages][02], in specific using the [Static Site Generator with Python][17].
     * *This serves only as a reference, as the the full explanation is below.*